Patrick J. Adams: Television

 In mid-2011, he began starring in the co-lead role of Mike Ross in Suits on the basic-cable USA Network, after being fired from the pilot of NBC's Friends with Benefits.

 He garnered much acclaim for his role in the series, which continued through its seventh season in 2017–18.
 Beginning in season 3, Adams was listed as a co-producer of Suits (with co-star Gabriel Macht), and directed some episodes.
 On January 30, 2018, it was announced Adams was departing from the show following the completion of its seventh season.
 He appeared in HBO's 2012 TV series Luck as recurring character Nathan Israel.

 In 2016, Adams was cast as Hourman in the TV series Legends of Tomorrow.
 Playing the Rex Tyler iteration, he appeared at the end of the season 1 finale before being killed off in the season 2 premiere.

 In 2020, he was cast in the role of legendary astronaut John Glenn for the Disney+ series The Right Stuff.

-In 2024, Adams was added to the cast of The Madison, an upcoming spinoff series of Yellowstone, set to premiere in 2025.
+In 2024, Adams was added to the cast of The Madison.